ory/hydra/UPGRADE.md

 rendered invalid.
 Apart from some re-authorization procedures, which are usually automated, this should not have any significant impact on your installation.

-##### RS256 JWK Generator now uses all 256 bit
+##### HS256 JWK Generator now uses all 256 bit

-The RS256 JWK Generator now uses the full 256 bit range to generate secrets instead of a predefined rune sequence.
+The HS256 (symmetric/shared keys) JWK Generator now uses the full 256 bit range to generate secrets instead of a predefined rune sequence.
 This change only affects keys generated in the future.

 ##### ES512 Key generator